hubofvalley/Testnet-Guides/0g (zero-gravity)/storage-cli/storage-cli.md

  ###  SUCCESSFUL RESULT: ![image](https://github.com/hubofvalley/Testnet-Guides/assets/100946299/421cb81a-3f2b-41d5-b798-e7f1897f2802)

 ## Download file transaction
--   THESE COMMANDS CAN WORK IF THE FILE PATH IS INSIDE THE 0g-storage-client DIRECTORY.
+-   **THESE COMMANDS CAN ONLY WORK IF THE FILE PATH IS INSIDE THE 0g-storage-client DIRECTORY**.
--   THIS MEANS YOU MUST CREATE OR CHOOSE THE FILE INSIDE THE 0g-storage-client DIRECTORY.
+-   **THIS MEANS YOU MUST CREATE OR CHOOSE THE FILE INSIDE THE 0g-storage-client DIRECTORY**.
--   YOU MUST UPLOAD YOUR FILE FIRST BEFORE YOU CAN DOWNLOAD IT.
-INPUT THE ROOT HASH VALUE FROM THE UPLOAD TRANSACTION LOGS.
+-   **YOU MUST UPLOAD YOUR FILE FIRST BEFORE YOU CAN DOWNLOAD IT.
+INPUT THE ROOT HASH VALUE FROM THE UPLOAD TRANSACTION LOGS**.

 ### 1. input the output path and the root hash of the file you want to download
  ```bash